 Barcelona is one of the popular places to visit in Europe.
 Located in the northern region of Catalunya, Barcelona is undoubtedly its crowned prince!
 If you are wondering how many days in Barcelona is enough, you are at the right spot.
-We will go over a few itinerary, sightseeing and accommodation options for you that (hopefully) will be useful in making your travel plans.
+We will go over a few itineraries, sightseeing and accommodation options for you that (hopefully) will be useful in making your travel plans.

 So without further ado, let’s get started.

 How many days in Barcelona is enough – How to plan a trip to Barcelona in Spain?